 open/close all folders

 Most famous of the accents found in the American Southeast (south of the Mason-Dixon line, hence the name).
 Specifically, south of the Potomac river.
 "Y'all" and "all y'all" as second-person plural pronouns, pronouncing the "i" in "mine" like "ah," and phrases such as "I do declare" (three syllables on that last word), "be sweet" (four syllables) and the mild expletive "sheeeeooooo!"
 Think Gone with the Wind.
 In truth, only really found in Georgia, Alabama, Mississippi, and West Tennessee anymore, as the Florida version of the accent has flattened out due to the influx of northerners; Virginia (Tidewater) and the Carolinas have their own regional accents distinct from Dixie; the distinct Appalachian dialect is spoken in East Tennessee and eastern Kentucky; and the equally distinct Southern Midland dialect is heard in Middle Tennessee and most of Kentucky.
-Anyone who lives in the South can tell you there are dozens of highly-distinct different Southern accents, but most of the rest of the country really doesn't care.
+Anyone who lives in the South can tell you there are dozens of highly-distinct different Southern accents (for instance, a native of Augusta, Jar-ja won't be mistaken for somebody from Savannah, Joe-ja or some other part Jaw-ja or Jurja), but most of the rest of the country really doesn't care.
 The way it's usually depicted in fiction is a bit of a Dead Unicorn Trope — almost no one speaks like Scarlett O'Hara anywhere in the South.
 In general, the closer you get to the Mississippi River, the slower-paced and more treacly (and lower-class) the accent becomes.
 People in Memphis and northern Mississippi often have the accent bahyud.
+Further confusing matters is that even in the same area, members of different social classes can speak with decidedly different, but all local, accents.
 Stereotype: the polite and courteous Southern Gentleman, or Southern Belle.
 Or Senator Beauregard Claghorn (inspiration for Foghorn Leghorn).
 Or, in modern contexts, a lady wearing "Daisy-Dukes", cut-off denim shorts that border on the illegal.
 (It's over 70 degrees there for most of the year...).
 Played to the other extreme, Sweet Home Alabama.
 The Southern-Fried Private and Southern-Fried Genius will most likely have this accent as well.
 The slower "Delta" version of the accent is more commonly associated with redneck trailer trash from "MAYUMfeeis Tennussay" (if urban) or some boggy, mosquito-ridden country hellhole (if rural), shotguns ("shaawt-goouns") and racism optional, education almost non-existent.

 - Rogue from X-Men, so much it gets to look kinda like a caricature sometimes.